kayagokalp/fluido/README.md

 Cost: 0.0
 ```

+* DOT output of the produced mixer's computation graph can be seen with `--show-dot` flag.
+* flat-ir of the mixlang produced can be seen with `--show-ir` flag.

 ## Details

 The saturation starts with a number, the target concentration, for the given example command above: